LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_lenovo.md

 {% include alerts/warning.html content="Unlocking the bootloader will erase all data on your device!
 Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
 Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from LineageOS once installed." %}

+{% if device.note_link %}
+1. Visit [Lenovo's ZUI official unlocking website]({{ device.note_link }}), where you'll be asked to fill in some device and contact information.
+2. Follow the instructions and get your unlock file.
+{% endif %}
 {% unless device.no_oem_unlock_switch %}
-1. Enable OEM unlock in the Developer options under device Settings, if present.
+3. Enable OEM unlock in the Developer options under device Settings, if present.
-2. Accept the terms that you understand that you're voiding your warranty by choosing to unlock your bootloader.
+4. Accept the terms that you understand that you're voiding your warranty by choosing to unlock your bootloader.
-3. Login with your Lenovo account (if you already have one) or create a new one.
+5. Login with your Lenovo account (if you already have one) or create a new one.
-4. A 14 days countdown timer will start.
+6. A 14 days countdown timer will start.
 This is specific per device.
-5. After the waiting period, go back to OEM unlocking so that the Lenovo servers can toggle the bootloader unlock switch.
+7. After the waiting period, go back to OEM unlocking so that the Lenovo servers can toggle the bootloader unlock switch.
 {% endunless %}
-6. Connect the device to your PC via USB.
+8. Connect the device to your PC via USB.
-7. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
+9. On the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
 ```
 adb reboot bootloader
 ```